oktagonia/oktagonia.github.io/docs/blog/insolubility/p.md

-%{(Post "A Dubiously-Simple Proof of the Insolubility of Symmetric Groups" "June 2023")}%
+%{(Post "A Dubiously Simple Proof of the Insolubility of Symmetric Groups" "June 2023")}%
 *Abel's Theorem in Problems and Solutions* by V.B.
 Alekseev is a great problem-oriented textbook that leads the reader to naturally rediscover the titular theorem for himself.